oitcode/samarium/README.md

 If you find any issue in this application, you can help by raising an issue here in our github repo.

-## Note on invoicing system

-Different countries have different laws for using invoicing system.
-Although you can use this system to generate invoice for learning/experiment, please check with your local law before using this system to generate invoice commercially.

 ## Encouraging/Support

 Please star this repository to show your support if you find this project useful and/or interesting.